Equivariant instanton homology: Equivariant instanton homology for admissible bundles

 Now, on the unrolled complexes, this map is a filtered chain map for the tautological periodic filtration of $CI(Y, E;R)$ by degree, and Theorem \ref{EqIndexSS} says that the above map induces an isomorphism Therefore, by the comparison theorem, the induced map is an isomorphism.
 That these isomorphisms fit into a commutative square with the corresponding cobordism maps is proved the same way.

-The statement about $I^-$ follows because of the exact triangle relating $I^\infty$, $I^+$, and $I^-$ and the fact that $I^\infty$ vanishes; one may alternately define a chain map $CI[3] \to CI^-$ explicitly, almost precisely as above except including the fundamental class instead of a point class. \end{proof}
+The statement about $I^-$ follows because of the exact triangle relating $I^\infty$, $I^+$, and $I^-$ and the fact that $I^\infty$ vanishes; one may alternately define a chain map $CI[3] \to CI^-$ explicitly, almost precisely as above: instead of projecting to $R$ using point-counts, we include $R$ via the inclusion of the fundamental class. \end{proof}

 Suppose $\frac 12 \in R$; then $H^{-*}(BSO(3);R) = R[U]$, where $|U| = -4$.
 Floer's $I(Y,E;R)$ also carries an action by this ring (when $\frac 12 \in R$), and we should check that the above map preserves the $U$-action.
 Because the $U$-action carries things down vertically in the spectral sequence, but $E^2(CI^+)$ is here concentrated on a single horizontal line, this is not a theorem well-suited to a spectral sequence proof.
 Instead, we must get our hands dirty at the chain level.
 This will be delayed until the following section, where we construct a simpler chain-level model of $\widetilde{CI}$.